zartwilly/smartgrid_db/README.md

 # smartgrid_db
-create a smartgrid model with a database NoSQL
+create a smartgrid model with a NoSQL database.